woohoolabs/yin/README.md

 Resources must implement the `ResourceInterface`.
 In order to facilitate this job, you can also extend the `AbstractResource` class.

-Children of the `AbstractResource` class need several abstract methods to be implemented - most of which are the same as seen in the Document objects.
+Children of the `AbstractResource` class need several abstract methods to be implemented - most of them are similar to the ones seen in the Document objects.
 The following example illustrates a resource dealing with a book domain object and its "authors" and "publisher" relationships.

 ```php
 class BookResource extends AbstractResource